kcherianthomas/Blend-Cocktail/README.md

 # Blend-Cocktail

-Blend cocktail is a  is a cocktail recipe recommendation web application.
+Blend cocktail is a cocktail recipe recommendation web application.

 App Features :
 1. Secure login using Cognito and Oauth2.